-In 2000, 4.2 million ringgit was spent on a restoration project and today it sits resplendent with its gold leaf and tile shard work.
-The original building was truly opulent and took some eight years to build.
-It was made from wood and just three weeks after completion in 1906 it burnt down.
-Superstitions abound that the clan house burned due to jealousy from the Gods as the house was too opulent, rivalling the temple and heaven.
+The magnificent structure you see today was completed in 1906, replacing a reputedly even more opulent edifice.
+The original made from wood took some eight years to build and just three weeks after completion burnt to the ground.
+Superstitions abound that the clan house was destroyed due to jealousy from the Gods as the house was too grandiose, rivalling the temple of heaven.

 In 2001 a multi-million ringgit restoration project was undertaken and today the double-storey temple sits resplendent with its extensive gold-leaf and tile shard work, perhaps again taunting the divine.
 The elaborately embellish roof top caked in chien nien (cut-and-paste ceramic work) appears to shimmer, reminiscent of the ornate crowns worn by young Straits Chinese brides, and under the eves the gold, paintings and carved stonework are something to behold, every surface a work of mastercraftsmanship.